 Competitive edge.
 Owning your product allows you to test new ideas, experiment with unique features, and improve the customer experience.
 This can help you scale and seize the opportunities faster than the rest of the market players.

-Downsides of having a custom senior care product
+Downsides of having a custom homecare scheduling product

 Larger CapEx.
 Whether you hire a team to develop your elderly care software from scratch or adjust an existing system, the project budget is going to be larger than that of a ready-made solution.